Joint Managing Conservatorship vs Sole Managing Conservatorship

 4. Joint Managing Conservators

-A managing conservator is someone a court grants decision making rights to for a child.
+A managing conservator is someone with court ordered decision making rights for a child.
 You can read more about the rights and duties of a conservator here.

-A managing conservator includes both a sole managing conservator as well as a joint managing conservator.
+A managing conservator is either a sole managing conservator or a joint managing conservator.

-A possessory conservator is a grants a right of possession and access to a child without decision making rights.
+A possessory conservator is anyone granted a right of possession and access to a child without decision making rights.
 The possessory conservator still has certain duties during his or her period of possession.

 A managing conservator has these rights of possession and access as well.